Climate House offers knowledge and tools

 The use of thermal imaging cameras is not yet commonplace in greenhouse horticulture.
 Svensson purchased such a camera this year, with which you can create a very accurate thermal image of the plant, right down to the petals.

 Hugo Plaisier: "This allows you to measure the actual plant temperature in the greenhouse very precisely.
 You can do this in the summer when the sun is shining brightly to demonstrate how hot certain plant parts get.
 But also in winter to demonstrate how strongly certain plant parts can cool down.
-So it does the same as an Infrared (IR) plant temperature meter, which measures 5 to 10 m2 of the crop, but much more transparent."
+So it does the same as an Infrared (IR) plant temperature meter, which measures 5 to 10 m2 of the crop, but much more in detail".

 Measuring is knowing